dengste/org-caldav/README.md

 #### Storage of sync information and sync from different computers

-The current sync state is stored in a file org-caldav-<SOMEID>.el in the ~/.emacs.d directory.
+The current sync state is stored in a file org-caldav-SOMEID.el in the ~/.emacs.d directory.
 You can change the location through the variable org-caldav-save-directory.
 SOMEID directly depends on the calendar id (it's a snipped MD5).